mahalakshmi524/mymenuapp/README.md

 MyMenuApp

-Used basic Spring authentication
+Using basic Spring authentication

-Used inmenory DB - H2
+Using inmenory DB - H2